intel/mlir-extensions/docs/rfcs/XeGPU.md

 		: uint64, index, index, index, index, index, index into tensor_desc<8x16xbf16>
 ```
 Attribute `xegpu.sg_map` describes the mapping between WI threads and the 2D subtensor specified by the tensor descriptor.
-With the sg_map, `wi_layout` specifies the layout in which WI threads correspond to the memory, and `wi_data` describes the data block accessed by each WI thread.
+With the sg_map, `wi_layout` specifies the layout in which WI threads correspond to the memory, and `wi_data` describes the data block accessed by each work item (WI) thread.
 In the example above, wi_layout=[2, 8] means that each subgroup has 16 WI threads in 2 rows and 8 columns, and wi_data=[1,2] means that each WI thread owns a [1,2] data fragment.
 The data elements with each data fragment assigned to a WI thread must be contiguous.
 So the sg_map describes a total [2,16] submatrix at the subgroup level.

-The size of the 2D subtensor referred by the result tensor_desc must be divisible by sg_map size, which comes from wi_layout multiplying with wi_data.
+The size of the 2D subtensor referred by the result tensor_desc must be divisible by sg_map size, which comes from wi_layout multiplied by wi_data.
 For each dimension, the size of the 2D subtensor must be divisible by wi_layout x wi_data.
 The 2D subtensor size must be larger than or equal to the sg_map size.
 When the 2D subtensor size is larger than the sg_map size, it is distributed to WI threads in a round-robin fashion.

 Attribute `mode` indicates whether the XeGPU operation is working under “Vector Compute” (VC) mode.
 Under this mode, the XeGPU op is carried out by all the WI threads within a subgroup.
 There is no need to specify the mapping of each WI thread to the data fragments.
 The XeGPU operation works on the vectors as a whole.